 - 1. Teachers will work collaboratively with building and District support and in alignment with the building's Unified Improvement Plan (UIP) and the District strategic plan to plan for their professional learning.
 Professional learning planning will include a differentiated approach for teacher subgroups such as content area, specialists, service providers, and itinerants' interests.
-(2014) - 2.
+Furthermore, in consultation with, and approval by their school leadership, teachers may develop an individualized professional learning plan to meet their professional learning needs.
+(2014, 2015) - 2.
 Building leadership teams will establish a calendar of dates and times of professional learning sessions to be submitted to the Director of Student Achievement and the Director of Professional Learning.
 The calendar will be accessible to all staff within the first month of the school year.
-Any subsequent changes based on school-wide data, including but not limited to teacher self-assessment and interim assessment data will be approved by the building's leadership team and communicated promptly to the entire staff.
-(2014) - 3.
-At least annually, building leadership teams will conduct a professional learning needs assessment based on the school's UIP goals, and trends as identified through teachers' self-assessments.
+Any subsequent changes based on school-wide data, including but not limited to teacher self- assessment and interim assessment data will be approved by the building's leadership team and communicated promptly to the entire staff.
+(2014)

+- 3. At least annually, building leadership teams will conduct a professional learning needs assessment based on the school's UIP goals, and trends as identified through teachers' self-assessments.
 The needs assessment data will be posted on the school's data wall.
 (2014) - 4.
 Data rooms and data walls will minimally include standard data sets annually determined by the District.
 Beyond the minimum, schools may determine additional data sets for their data walls.
 When administrators post student data through the use of data rooms and data walls, such data will not be readily visible in areas commonly open to members of the public.
 Where applicable, student data may include class makeup indicators (e.g. English language learners, truancy, special education, Individualized Learning Plans, gifted and talented, etc.).
 (2014) - 5.
 Schools are expected to look for ways to provide instructional preparation time for teachers while recognizing the need to balance instructional preparation and professional development.
 Principals shall engage with Instructional Leadership Teams to establish a long-term planning schedule that may include budgeting, staffing and calendar needs.
 (2014)